Interpreter of Maladies: When Mr. Pirzada Came to Dine

 Mr. Pirzada is a botany professor from Dhaka and is living in New England for the year after receiving a research grant from the Pakistani Government; he has left behind his wife and seven daughters, who he has not contacted in months.
 Because his grant does not provide him much for daily provisions, he routinely visits ten-year-old Lilia and her family for dinner, often bringing confectionery for the young girl.
 When Lilia mistakenly refers to Mr. Pirzada as "Indian" to her parents in private, her father tells her that he is Pakistani, which is puzzling to Lilia because he looks like her parents, eats the same things, and speaks Bengali like them.
 However, the constant television news of the East Pakistan-West Pakistan War informs her about Mr. Pirzada's differences as well as his current plight.
 Because of this, she decides one night to eat the candy he gives her, pray, and forgo brushing her teeth so that the magic of the candy through prayer will remain.
 She also tries her best to learn as much about Pakistan as possible from her school library.
 Her curiosity is stunted by her teacher telling her there is "no reason to consult" the book on Pakistan.

 During late October, her mother buys a large pumpkin, which Lilia insists she carves.
 Mr. Pirzada offers his help and ends up doing most of the cutting.
 When news of a potential war between India and West Pakistan over East Pakistan is reported, the knife slips from Mr. Pirzada's hand and forms an "O" as the jack-o-lantern's mouth.
 During Halloween, when Lilia and her friend Dora go trick-or-treating dressed as witches, Mr. Pirzada insists that he accompany them for safety purposes; Lilia responds, "don't worry" and soon realizes the irony of her statement.
 Mr. Pirzada responds, "if the lady insists" and stays with Lilia's parents for the night.

 During Lilia and Dora's stroll around the neighborhood, Dora asks why Mr. Pirzada wanted to accompany them so direly.
 Lilia remarks that "his daughters are missing," which causes her great guilt upon saying it.
 Lilia then tries to justify to Dora that she misspoke a moment ago and that Mr. Pirzada's daughters are actually fine.
 That night, upon returning home, she learns of the imminent India-Pakistan War and when it occurs in December, their home is deprived of joy.
 After the new year, Mr. Pirzada returns home to a new nation, Bangladesh.
 Soon after when he sends pictures of him and all his daughters, Lilia and her family are relieved.
-Lilia reveals that she has been eating a piece of Halloween candy and praying for him everyday, but when she received the good news, stopped doing so and eventually decided to throw away the candy.
+Lilia reveals that she has been eating a piece of Halloween candy and praying for him every day, but when she received the good news, stopped doing so and eventually decided to throw away the candy.